 Priestess: This prattling voice will cease forever.

 The Doctor: Oh, that'll be the day.

 - Establishing Character Moment: Donna sharing the burden with the Doctor of having to cause Vesuvius's eruption, and later pleading with him to save just one family.
-It's not hard to see why the Doctor considered her to be his best friend.
+It's not hard to see why the Doctor became such good friends with her.

 - Fainting Seer: The daughter, who faints after telling the Doctor that he is a "Lord of Time".